Solidity Tutorial Chapter 25: Upgradable Smart Contracts- A Deep Dive into Proxy Patterns

 Explanation:

-function.
+• The fallback function forwards calls to the current implementation contract using the delegatecall function.
 This keeps the contract’s state intact while executing the logic in the implementation contract.

 2. Simple Proxy Pattern

 The Simple Proxy Pattern is the most basic and straightforward pattern for making smart contracts upgradable.
-It delegates all function calls to the implementation contract using delegatecall
+It delegates all function calls to the implementation contract using delegatecall.

 How It Works:

-- The proxy contract forwards function calls to the implementation contract.
+• The proxy contract forwards function calls to the implementation contract.

-- The state remains in the proxy contract.
+• The state remains in the proxy contract.

 Example: